 Deployment data are collected and data are uploaded onto a PC, archived, and then visually examined.
 Efforts are made to relate sensor conditions to any apparent outliers or anomalies (eg. battery charge status, or normal DO data at the beginning of a deployment may be distinguished from erroneous data resulting from a known malfunction, such as an electrical short in an optical sensor).
 Data loggers and sensors are cleaned, serviced and calibrated according to the methods described in the YSI Operating Manual and SWMP Operating Procedures.
 Laboratory calibration procedures are carried out in accordance with the YSI Operating Manual methods.
 Standards for turbidity are purchased from YSI.
 Standards for pH and Chlorophyll are purchased from Fisher Scientific, a YSI approved vendor.
 Specific conductance standards are prepared in-house, from A.C.S. certified KCl.
 Data are reviewed and edited according to the YSI Data Review and Editing Protocol in Appendix B of the CDMO manual.
-The pH, specific conductance, depth, turbidity, and chlorophyll sensors are calibrated using the following methods: 2-point pH 7 and 10, specific conductance standard to the nearest concentration of river (with following standards 6.668 mS/cm and 24.82 mS/cm), zeroed -depth in the air, 2-point turbidity standards of 0 (deionized water) and 126 NTU’s, 2-point chlorophyll standards of 0 (deinonized water) and temperature-dependent Rhodamine WT standard.
-The DO sensor is calibrated using the YSI recommended wet towel method.
-As a quality insurance check, YSI datalogger records during sonde deployment and retrieval are compared to the series 3 or 4a Hydrolab instrument.
+The pH, specific conductance, depth, turbidity, and chlorophyll sensors are calibrated using the following methods: 2-point pH 7 and 10, specific conductance standard to the nearest concentration of river (with following standards 6.668 mS/cm and 24.82 mS/cm), pressure-dependant depth in the air, 2-point turbidity standards of 0 (deionized water) and 126 NTU’s, 2-point chlorophyll standards of 0 (deinonized water) and temperature-dependent Rhodamine WT standard.
+The DO sensor is calibrated using the YSI recommended aerated water in a bucket method.
+As a quality assurance check, YSI datalogger records during sonde deployment and retrieval are compared to the series 3 or 4a Hydrolab instrument.
 Post-deployment measurements of all the parameters are recorded before cleaning the data loggers.
 Sensors are immersed in the appropriate standard solutions (e.g., pH) and readings recorded using discreet sampling.

 Because chlorophyll fluorescence data is collected in vivo there is an inherent loss of accuracy due to lack of disruption of the cells and subsequent extraction of chlorophyll, possible interference from other fluorescent organisms, and the inverse effects of temperature and light.
 Chlorophyll data should be used only as estimates of chlorophyll activity, not as accurate quantitative measurements.
 These limitations are reduced by following calibration and Rhodamine WT standard protocol according to the YSI Operating Manual.
 Chlorophyll data are considered as accurate as possible when matchup readings correlate and post-calibration is within range of the temperature-dependent standard, suggesting there was no sensor drift in readings during the deployment.
 For more accurate chlorophyll measurements contact the Research Coordinator for the extractive analysis data obtained from field grab samples.

 A Sutron Sat-Link2 transmitter was installed at the Railroad Bridge (RR) station on 11/18/05 and transmits data to the NOAA GOES satellite, NESDIS ID # 3B00629C.
 A Sutron Sat-Link2 transmitter was also installed at the Otter Point Creek (OC) station on 09/25/2006 and transmits data to the NOAA GOES satellite, NESDIS ID # 3B03D61C.
 The transmissions are scheduled hourly and contain four (4) datasets reflecting fifteen minute data sampling intervals.
-The telemetry data is “Provisional” data and not the “Authentic” dataset used for long term monitoring and study.
-This data can be viewed by going to http://cdmo.baruch.sc.edu.
+Upon receipt by the CDMO, the data undergoes the same automated primary QAQC process detailed in Section 2 above.
+The “real-time” telemetry data become part of the provisional dataset until undergoing secondary and tertiary QAQC and assimilation in the CDMO’s authoritative online database.
+Provisional and authoritative data are available at http://cdmo.baruch.sc.edu.